Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/entities.md

 - `.configs(configBuilder: Consumer<MammalConfigBuilder>)`: Sets the default values of the type's config
     - `gestationDays(i: number)`: Sets the number of days the mammal will gestate young for
     - `childCount(i: number)`: Sets the number of children the mammal will have
-    - `animalName(name: string)`: Sets the name of the mammal in hte config file
+    - `animalName(name: string)`: Sets the name of the mammal in the config file
     - `daysToAdult(i: number)`: Sets the number of days the mammal will take to reach adulthood
     - `uses(i: number)`: Sets the number of uses the mammal has
     - `maxFamiliarity(d: number)`: Sets the maximum familiarity, in the range [0, 1], that an adult mammal may be brought up to